Page contents

 If a resource has an abbreviation it will be used.
 If a resource is not in to the Resources table yet, it will be added.

-Assigning resources is done easier by selecting one or more resources in the Resources table and by clicking with Ctrl pressed on the task in the Tasks table.
-The assignment of a work type resource is done with a quantity equal to the capacity, otherwise with a quantity of one.
+Assigning resources is done easier by selecting one or more resources in the Resources table and by Ctrl + Mouse click a task in the Tasks table.
+The assignment of a work Type resource is done with a quantity equal to the Capacity, otherwise with a quantity of one.
 The quantity can be changed afterwards in the Resources column of the Tasks table.

 Resource types